MathieuSeraphim/SPDTransNet/_z_miscellaneous/documentation/4 - The SPDTransNet Model.md

 <h1 style="text-align: center;">The SPDTransNet Model*</h1>

-*Work in progress.
-This documentation should be completed by the end of the week (sorry for the delay).
-In the meantime, do not hesitate to [contact us](mailto:mathieu.seraphim@unicaen.fr) for more information.*

 This repository's iteration of the SPDTransNet model is implemented by the `VectorizedSPDFromEEGSuccessiveChannelsTransformerModel` [class](../../_4_models/_4_1_sequence_based_models/VectorizedSPDFromEEGSuccessiveChannelsTransformerModel.py), within the `_4_1_sequence_based_models` [directory](../../_4_models/_4_1_sequence_based_models).